 To cook this dish; Season chicken with salt, fry and set aside.
 Sauté onion, add chicken, thin coconut milk and curry powder.
 Cook for a few minutes.
 Add eggplant, cook until sauce thickens.
 When almost dry, add pure coconut milk.
 Season with salt and pepper.
 To see the complete recipe and list of ingredients in exact measurements, continue reading.

-How to Cook Chicken Curry With Coconut Milk (Curry Manok Iban Talum)
+How to Cook Chicken Curry With Eggplant (Curry Manok Iban Talum)

 - 1 whole spring chicken cut into serving pieces

 - 1 tablespoon salt